 - Change your computer desktop, password, etc. to something that reflects or reminds you of the season, a current spiritual goal, or a particular deity.
 (These don’t need to be obvious to other people.)

 - Consider a simple physical act or decoration that is meaningful to you.
-A piece of jewelry dedicated to a particular deity, a choice in how you wear your hair.
+A piece of jewellery dedicated to a particular deity, a choice in how you wear your hair.
 You might consider a tattoo, if you’re inclined that way.
-(I paint my toenails – see note 1, below.)
+(I paint my toenails – see the note below.)

 Time and attention

 Some practices take focused time or attention – they may not fit on a busy day, or be something you can do in a few spare minutes, but they can be worth making a bit more time for every so often.